hitchyjs/hitchyjs.github.io/src/extensions.md

 #### Profile

 * **stage:** discovery
-  * 2nd stage of bootstrap
-  * 1st stage involving any particular extension
 * **purpose:** (or _what is it good for in an extension_)
   * detect available extensions
   * choose role to fill eventually